ukaea/ReMKiT1D-Workshop-2024/README.md

 Contact: stefan.mijin@ukaea.uk

-This repository will be used for the ReMKiT1D Workshop to be held at UKAEA on 30-31st Jan 2024.
-It will be updated with the material for the workshop.
+This is the repository used for the ReMKiT1D Workshop held at UKAEA on 30-31st Jan 2024.
+It contains material for learning the basics of ReMKiT1D, and is associated with version 1.1.0 of the framework.

 ## Environment setup instructions